Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Use FBA

-Fulfilled by Amazon (FBA) simplifies logistics, giving you access to worldwide distribution without the expense or complexity of building a distribution network.
-FBA is convenient, affordable, and delivers purchases on platforms like Walmart.com through multi-channel fulfilment.
-So, when you move to other marketplaces, you won’t necessarily have to choose another fulfilment partner right away (although you may want to).
+FBA simplifies logistics, giving you access to worldwide distribution without the expense or complexity of building a distribution network.
+FBA is convenient, affordable, and delivers purchases on platforms like Walmart.com through multi-channel fulfillment.
+So, when you move to other marketplaces, you won’t necessarily have to choose another fulfillment partner right away (although you may want to).

 Partner with a prep center